NiklasGollenstede/nixos-installer/modules/fs/zfs.nix.md

                 canmount = lib.mkOptionDefault "off"; mountpoint = lib.mkOptionDefault "none"; # Assume the pool root is a "container", unless overwritten.
             }; }) cfg.pools;

-            # All pools that have at least one dataset that (explicitly or implicitly) has a key to be loaded from »/run/keystore-.../zfs/« have to be imported in the initramfs while the keystore is open:
+            # All pools that have at least one dataset that (explicitly or implicitly) has a key to be loaded from »/run/keystore-.../zfs/« have to be imported in the initramfs while the keystore is open (but only if the keystore is not disabled):
-            fs.zfs.extraInitrdPools = (lib.mapAttrsToList (name: _: lib.head (lib.splitString "/" name)) (lib.filterAttrs (name: { props, ... }: if props?keylocation then lib.wip.startsWith "file:///run/keystore-" props.keylocation else config.${prefix}.fs.keystore.keys?"zfs/${name}") cfg.datasets));
+            fs.zfs.extraInitrdPools = lib.mkIf (config.boot.initrd.luks.devices?"keystore-${hash}") (lib.mapAttrsToList (name: _: lib.head (lib.splitString "/" name)) (lib.filterAttrs (name: { props, ... }: if props?keylocation then lib.wip.startsWith "file:///run/keystore-${hash}/" props.keylocation else config.${prefix}.fs.keystore.keys?"zfs/${name}") cfg.datasets));

             # Might as well set some defaults for all partitions required (though for all but one at least some of the values will need to be changed):
             fs.disks.partitions = lib.wip.mapMergeUnique (name: { ${name} = { # (This also implicitly ensures that no partition is used twice for zpools.)